 Vegas police arrest man linked to Tupac Shakur's murder in 1996 drive-by shooting, AP sources say

-Las Vegas police have arrested a man tied to the shooter who is suspected in killing Tupac Shakur in the 1996 drive-by shooting, Associated Press sources say.
+Las Vegas police have arrested a man tied to the shooter suspected of killing Tupac Shakur in a 1996 drive-by shooting, sources tell The Associated Press.

 The long-awaited break comes in a case that has frustrated investigators and fascinated the public ever since the hip-hop icon was gunned down on the Las Vegas Strip 27 years ago.